Updated on September 6, 2022

 4. Eye Infections

 Although your doctor will provide antibiotics and anti-inflammatories, eye infections may occur.
-Talk to your ophthalmologist if you're experiencing extreme pain and discomfort, eye discharge, or visual changes.
+Talk to your ophthalmologist if you’re experiencing the following:

 5. Corneal Flap Complications

-This is the most severe LASIK complication.
-If the flap is dislodged due to eye rubbing or isn’t repositioned well after surgery, it may result in severe visual issues or even vision loss.
+This can lead to severe visual issues or vision loss, especially if the flap is dislodged due to eye rubbing or isn’t repositioned well after surgery.

 6. Decentration